 The Department of Buildings (DOB) administers the facade ordinance for the City of Chicago.
 The DOB is located at 2045 West Washington Boulevard, Chicago, Illinois 60612.
 The website for the DOB’s Exterior Wall Program includes downloadable forms that are required to be submitted by the licensed professional completing the inspection.
-The site also includes the ordinance titled "Maintenance of Exterior Walls and Enclosures" (PDF) and "Rules for Exterior Wall Maintenance" (PDF).
+The site also includes the ordinance titled "Maintenance of High Rise Exterior Walls and Enclosures" (PDF) and "Rules for Exterior Wall Maintenance" (PDF).
 The current facade ordinance was adopted in 1996 and the most recent revision of the ordinance became effective April 1, 2008.
 The most recent revision of the Rules became effective on March 1, 2016.

 Buildings Requiring Inspection